liumz93/PEM-Q/README.md

 ```
 ## Transloc_pipeline

-We have applied the TranslocPlot.R and TranslocHTMLReads.pl from transloc_pipeline (https://github.com/robinmeyers/transloc_pipeline) fast visualization, so we suggest you download the relevant scripts from their R and lib folders.
-Noted that if no download does not affect the running of PEM-Q and generation of the final files although errors will reporte in the last step.
+We have applied the TranslocPlot.R and TranslocHTMLReads.pl from transloc_pipeline (https://github.com/robinmeyers/transloc_pipeline) for fast visualization, so we suggest you download the relevant scripts from their R and lib folders.
+Noted that no download does not affect the running of PEM-Q and generation of the final files although errors will report.

 For more flexible visualization, please convert result file into bdg format and view them in IGV (https://software.broadinstitute.org/software/igv/download).

 ## Running PEM-Q